harlenalvarez/ReactTodoTestingApp/README.md

 Before we used createStore and combineReducers, now is all in one simple call.
 ```

-2. Once the root store is setup then inspect the index.tsx where we add the provider and pass in the store, this is the same as before
+2. In the index.tsx we add the provider and pass in the store, this is the same as before.

 3. Inside of /store/reduces you will see 3 files.
 The legacy
 file is how you would normaly implement a reducer.
 The hybrid file uses some components of the toolkit to reduce
 the boiler plate.
-The slice file is all of it combine into the slice function call.
+The slice file is all of it combine into the single function call.

 4. Inside ./components/todo-component In the TodoWrapper.tsx and Home.tsx we can see the implementation differences.